 The cooling tower pump must cycle with the machine.
 The holding coil of the cooling tower pump motor starter must be rated at 115 volts, 60 Hz, with a maximum volt-amperage rating of 100.
 A control relay is required if the voltage-amperage rating is exceeded.
-See the Field Wiring Diagram on page 32 or in the cover of control panel for proper connections.
+See the field wiring diagram located in the cover of control panel for proper connections.